popsim-consortium/stdpopsim/docs/tutorial.rst

     $ stdpopsim -e slim --slim-scaling-factor 10 HomSap -c chr22 \
     $    --left 10000000 --right 20000000 -o foo.ts -d OutOfAfrica_2T12 AFR:1 EUR:2

-Indeed, this example runs in less than a minute, but without setting the scaling factor it takes the same computer upwards of 20 minutes.
+This example runs in less than a minute, wheras without setting the scaling factor it takes the same computer upwards of 20 minutes.
 Briefly, this speedup is accomplished by reducing all of the population sizes by a "scaling factor" (here set to 10), and rescaling time by the same factor